 •IBM v.
 Compuware (S.D.N.Y)/ Compuware v.
 IBM (E.D.
 Mich.) : Represented plaintiff IBM in the Southern District of New York in a patent infringement litigation involving several of IBM's patents related to database management, distributed computing and data processing.
 Also represented IBM in the Eastern District of Michigan defending against Compuware's claims of trade secret theft, copyright infringement and antitrust violations and in asserting counterclaims of infringement of six patents related to graphical user interfaces, fault detection and system monitoring.
 The cases were favorably settled.

 •Lucent Technologies Inc. v.
 Micron Technology, Inc. : Represented Lucent in the District of Delaware in asserting several of Lucent's semiconductor device and fabrication technology patents as well as a breach of license/contract claim.
-Also represented Lucent in declaratory judgment action of invalidity and non-infringement of several Micron patents covering complex telecommunication technology.
+Also represented Lucent in declaratory judgment action of invalidity and non-infringement of several Micron patents covering integrated voice and multi-media telecommunications technology.
 The team was successful in achieving a rare transfer of Micron's countersuit from Eastern District of Virginia to Delaware.
-The case settled favorably.

 •TM Patents v.
 IBM : Represented IBM against allegations of infringement of four complex computer patents in the area of data storage, memory control and parallel processing data routing.
 In a case of first impression, the Court ruled that a patentee is collaterally estopped from challenging claim construction rulings obtained in a prior action that was settled before appeal.
 72 F. Supp.
 2d 370 (S.D.N.Y.
 1999) (includes favorable Markman rulings).
 Our lawyers succeeded in obtaining a ruling that the patent holder lost his rights to the parallel processing data router patent for which he had received government funding when he failed to comply with the government-grant license requirements - resulting in the Government acquiring title.
 121 F. Supp.
 2d 349 (S.D.N.Y.
 2000).
 IBM won summary judgment dismissing some of the patents following Markman ruling.
 121 F. Supp.
 2d 349 (S.D.N.Y.
 2000).
 The case settled on the eve of trial on terms highly favorable for the client.